How To Dry PLA Filament in Oven – Full Guide

 This process is caused by hydrolysis.
 The result is an extruded copolymer plastic that doesn’t perform to design specifications.

-How To Store PLA Filament & Keep It Dry
+How To Store PLA Filament to Keep It Dry

 Even a small amount of absorbed water will negatively affect the end result of your print jobs.
 The best way to avoid this problem is to prevent your print materials from coming into contact with water vapor in the first place.